 GPS will instruct you to turn onto Jewett Parkway, the street where the Darwin Martin House is located.
 (Street parking is easy to find.)
 You’ll quickly feel like you’re going to see friends for a casual visit at their home.
 This surprised me, as I assumed the home would be on a larger expanse of private property, akin to the Rockefeller and Vanderbilt mansions I’ve seen in New York.
 Yet as the reality of the estate’s location became clear I valued it even more: It’s a hidden gem in plain sight.

 The Darwin Martin House is considered one of the greatest works of Wright’s long and noteworthy career.
 The home and grounds are one in the same: Wright admirably prioritized harmonious design between buildings and gardens on this one and a half acre plot.

-Its horizontal nature is worth noting and once you see it, it can't be ignored.
-The design was a standout amongst the mostly vertical Victorian homes being constructed during the era the Darwin Martin House was built in Buffalo.
-You'll notice horizontal bricks with mortar purposely deeply exaggerated between layers instead of bricks' vertical joints like in usual masonry.
+Its horizontal nature is worth noting and once you see it, it can’t be ignored.
+The design was a standout amongst the mostly vertical Victorian homes being constructed during the era the Darwin Martin House in Buffalo was built.
+You’ll notice horizontal bricks with mortar purposely deeply exaggerated between layers instead of bricks’ vertical joints like in usual masonry.

 Building and Change of Ownership

 The home was built between 1903 and 1905 for Darwin and Isabelle Martin.
 They enjoyed many years in the home until his death in 1935.
 Sadly it was vacated shortly thereafter; the family couldn’t afford it after the Great Depression and Martin’s death.